cenong/puzzler/PuzzlerDoc.md

 ![](media/startscene.png?raw=true "Name")

 After clicking on the ```Start``` button, the player moves through a dungeon gate into a dimly lit room.
 In VR, the method and rate of movement within the game need to be implemented carefully to ensure that the player does not experience simulator sickness.
-I experimented with several speeds to allow the player to appreciate the surroundings and cheering after successfully completing the game.
+I experimented with several speeds to allow the player some time to appreciate the surroundings and cheering after successfully completing the game.

 ![](media/playscene.png?raw=true "Name")

-Finally, after completing the puzzle, the player is given the option to restart the game.
+Finally, the player is given the option to restart the game.

 ![](media/restartscene.png?raw=true "Name")